est. 1963, revised 1992, 1995, 1998

 To encourage international exchanges of information and co-operation on state of the art research, development and implementation of ITEM systems;

 To propose themes for international, collaborative research and development in ITEM and to seek funding for such research and development from national and international bodies;

-To provide advice and support to countries/educational systems in the developmental stage of their ITEM systems.
+To provide advice and support to

 Local, regional, national, international research and development institutions;